Minimalist Design Complete Guide

 Do: Use Color!

 People tend to think that minimalist design is monochromatic, or even worse—black-and-white and/or greyscale.
-No no no. No.
+No, no, no. No.

-Don’t: Use ALL the Color!
+Don’ts of the Minimalist Design Guide: Use ALL the Color!

 On the other side of those delightful designs, minimalists harbor a lot of dark impulses to use all the colors, only replacing the cleanness of their designs with pretty much every shade on the spectrum.